Intercepting iOS App Traffic with mitmproxy CLI & Web UI Guide

 - Filter Box – same filter syntax as CLI (

-- Intercept Toggle – a checkbox in the leftmost column; click to pause flows.
+- Intercept Toggle – checkbox to pause flows for inspection

-- Copy as cURL – right‑click on any flow for easy replay.
+- Copy as cURL – right‑click any flow for easy replay

 Filter Examples